mcdemarco/bgg_pull/README.md

 ### Example

 Using pip3, install any missing requirements.
+(You'll see them when you try to run.)

-From the command line in the src directory, use the following argument; the output of this is a dataframe, converted to csv.
+From the command line in the src directory type:

 	python3 bgg_pull.py -s
 	python3 bgg_pull.py -a 50
 	python3 bgg_pull.py -f 51

+The third call is optional.
+Your `python3` may be called `python` instead.

 ## Issues

 Some game names are saved without quotes but with octothorpes (#) in their names (mostly Advanced Squad Leader);
 you may need to quote the names manually to load the data into, say, R.

-Some columns may end up as unexpected floats, especially during retrieval but possibly afterwards as well.
+Some columns may end up as unexpected floats, especially during retrieval but possibly after you're done as well.

 ## Credits